CalderaWP/Caldera-Forms/README.md

 ### Test Structures
 * PHP tests go in /tests and are run using phpunit
-* JavaScript tests go in clients/tests
+* JavaScript UNIT tests go in clients/tests
     - Unit tests go in clients/tests/unit and are run using [Jest](https://facebook.github.io/jest/docs/en/getting-started.html)
     - Unit tests must have the word test in file name.
 For example, `formConfig.test.js`
+* End to end tests go in `cypress/integration` amd are written using [Cypress](https://cypress.io)
+    - See our [Cypress README for testing}(./cypress/README.md)

 #### Commands
 * `composer wp:install` - Installs Docker-based test environment.